A "Periodicity" Phenomenon of the Attaching Map of the Suspended Two-Cell Complex

-\;\\ The functors $\mathrm{SQ}_{m}^{\mathrm{max}}$, $\mathrm{Q}_{m}^{\mathrm{max}}$ and $\mathrm{A}^{\mathrm{min}}$ are constructed abstractly, and not easily accessible in general.
-In some specific situations, explicit descriptions were obtained in \cite{amin2000}.
-It is natural to ask how these functors act on spheres; the following lemma provides the answer.
+The functors $\mathrm{SQ}_{n}^{\mathrm{max}}$, $\mathrm{Q}_{n}^{\mathrm{max}}$ and $\mathrm{A}^{\mathrm{min}}$ are constructed abstractly and not easily accessible in general.
+In some specific situations, explicit descriptions have been obtained in \cite{sw2000}.
+It is natural to ask how these functors act on spheres.
+The following lemma provides the answer.